sweetcriminal/Portfolio/Advanced Routing/README.md

 Here I will demonstrate some more advanced routing implementations.
-I intend to use OSPF, BPG, and EIGRP in unison.
+I intend to use OSPF, BGP, and EIGRP in unison.
 Here is the basic topology I've decided to go with:
 R1 and R2 will be iBGP neighbors in AS 65001 and Internet will be an eBGP neighbor in AS 20000.
 Both R1 and R2 are configured with a default route that points to Internet.